Oxycodone, slow release (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing problems or lung disease (such as asthma or COPD), low blood pressure, digestion problems, an enlarged prostate, gallbladder disease, pancreas problems, or trouble swallowing or urinating.
-Tell your doctor if you have a history of head injury, brain tumor, depression, seizures, or alcohol or drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing problems or lung disease (such as asthma or COPD), low blood pressure, digestion problems, an enlarged prostate, gallbladder disease, pancreas disease, or trouble swallowing or urinating.
+Tell your doctor if you have a history of head injury, brain tumor, depression, seizures, or alcohol or drug addiction.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.